gade-raghav/Testing-CloudFormation-Templates/README.md

 ```

-In the next step we will do Unit Tests so that we can test the template locally without worrying about AWS credentials.
+In the next step, we will do Unit Tests so that we can test the template locally without worrying about AWS credentials.

 ## Unit Tests

 A unit test is a way of testing a unit - the smallest piece of code that can be logically isolated in a system.
-In most programming languages, that is a function, a subroutine, a method or property.
-Our template will be our application and all the aws resources and conditions will be the units.
+In most programming languages, that is a function, a subroutine, a method, or property.
+Our template will be our application and all the AWS resources and conditions will be the units.

 We will be unit testing our template using [Cloud-Radar](https://github.com/DontShaveTheYak/cloud-radar).
 Cloud-Radar is a python module that allows testing of Cloudformation Templates/Stacks using Python.
 We don't have to deal with the AWS credentials and we don't have to deploy the resources to test the template.